What is a Korean Asian Pear?

 A pear by any other name is simply a pear, but a Korean pear … is the regal queen of pears.
 Pampered from a beautiful blossom into a voluptuous, tender-skinned, blemish-free, sweet, juicy orb of golden crunchiness – no other can hold a candle to its perfection.
 Behold the Queen of Pears and her ladies in waiting:

-Unlike Western pears, Korea’s Asian Pears are bred to have an extremely thin skin and are wrapped while still on the tree to protect their tender skin and the white tender flesh within.
+Unlike Western pears, Korea’s Asian Pears are bred to have extremely thin skin and are wrapped while still on the tree to protect their delicate skin and the white tender flesh within.
 They are the ones you see swathed in a soft cloak of white when displayed among the commoners in the marketplace.
 A case of these uncommonly good pears that regale your palate with the delightful crunchiness of apples and the sweet tenderness of pears arrived at my humble abode courtesy of Melissa’s Produce.

 - For the Salad:

 - 1 - 4.5 ounce Organic Girl Vive la France! salad mix*

 - 1-1/2 tablespoon Chaparral Gardnes Winter Ambrosia vinegar*